Your Directors present their Thirty Third Annual Report together with the auditedaccounts of your Company for the year ended March 31 2020.

 The targets and the metrics used for managing climate related risks and the progressagainst these targets are disclosed in the externally assured Integrated reports availableat - https://www.techmahindra.com/en-in/sustainability/

 AWARDS AND RECOGNITION

 Your Company continued its quest for excellence in its chosen area of business toemerge as a true global brand.
 Several awards and rankings continue to endorse yourCompany as a thought leader in the industry.
-The Awards / recognitions received bythe Company during the year 2017-18 include:
+Few of the Awards / recognitions received bythe Company during the year 2019-20 include:

 Your Directors place on record their appreciation for the contributions made byemployees towards the success of your Company more particularly ensuring business as usualin spite of COVID-2019 impact.
 Your Directors gratefully acknowledge the co-operation andsupport received from the shareholders customers vendors bankers regulatory andGovernmental authorities in India and abroad.